lierdakil/pandoc-crossref/docs/index.md

     http://www.fileformat.info/info/unicode/block/basic\_latin/utf8test.htm
     for general idea on letter progression.
 -   list of strings.
 You can define a YAML array for numbers.
 Mapping is 1:1.
-For example, `yaml   figLabels: [α, β, γ, 1, 2, 3, I, II, III]` will give first figure label 'α', second -- 'β', etc.
+For example, `figLabels: [α, β, γ, δ, ε]` will give first object label 'α', second -- 'β', etc, up until the fifths.

-    Note that it will repeat last item in list indefinitely if there are more images than items in list.
+    Note that it will repeat last item in list indefinitely if there are more references than items in list, i.e. in the example above, sixths object and all after that will also have label 'ε'.

 ## Settings file